-Concurrent Computer Corporation and its logo are registered trademarks of Concurrent Computer Corporation.
-All other Concurrent product names are trademarks of Concurrent while all other product names are trademarks of their respective owners.
+Concurrent Real-Time and its logo are registered trademarks of Concurrent Real-Time, Inc. All other Concurrent Real-Time product names are trademarks of Concurrent Real-Time while all other product names are trademarks or registered trademarks of their respective owners.

-Linux[®] is used pursuant to a sublicense from the Linux Mark Institute.
+Linux® is used pursuant to a sublicense from the Linux Mark Institute.